 Companies must pay to the National Institute of Social Security (Instituto Nacional do Seguro Social - "INSS"), an amount equivalent to 20% of the total payroll (monthly remuneration paid to all employees).
-In addition to this, some 8% to 11% (depending on salary levels and up to the limit of about R\$ 608,44) of the employees monthly salary is withheld by the employer to be paid to the government.
+In addition to this, some 7,50% to 14% (depending on salary levels and up to the limit of about R\$ 621,12) of the employees monthly salary is withheld by the employer to be paid to the government.

 From December/2011, the Brazilian government implemented a tax reform with the purpose of reducing taxes on payroll, and various branches of industry, services and information technology, received the allowance to collect the INSS at the rate of 2,5% to 4,5% on gross revenues of these activities instead of 20% on the monthly remuneration paid to employees.
 This taxation method is not mandatory to the Company.
+However, this form of taxation will be in effect until December/2020.